rahuljain1310/ChatApp/README.md

 Or Open localhost:5000 on Browser window

 ## In Video-Streaming Demonstration Section

-on path '/stream' one can stream the video from the computer streaming that video
+First, login or Signup on the website
+Then, Go to path '/stream'
+Type the number of the player:
+Streaming of the video from the current session starts and is broadcasted to the '/stream' path.